Pavel Peter Gojdič: Pastoral work

-In the autumn of 1912, after a short period of pastoral work, he was appointed prefect of the Eparchial Boarding School for boys in Presov, known as "The Alumneum."
+In the autumn of 1912, after a short period of pastoral work, he was appointed prefect of the Eparchial Boarding School for boys in Prešov, known as "The Alumneum."
 At the same time he became an instructor of religion in the city's higher secondary schools.
 He was also entrusted with the spiritual care of the faithful in Sabinov as assistant parish priest.
 Gojdič was appointed to the Bishop's Chancery Office, where eventually he achieved the rank of Chancellor.
 A career as a diocesan administrator did not attract him, so he decided to become a Basilian monk.
 On 20 July 1922 Gojdič entered St. Nicholas Monastery on Chernecha Hora, near Mukachevo, where taking the habit on 27 January 1923, he took the name Pavel.

 Appointed Director of the Apostleship of Prayer, he became instrumental in spreading the practice of frequent confession and Holy Communion throughout the Eparchy of Mukachevo.
 He usually spent long hours, mostly at night, in the chapel before the tabernacle.
 In 1927 he was appointed titular Bishop of Harpasa and was consecrated on 25 March in the Roman Basilica of San Clemente by Bishop Dionisije Njaradi.

 After his episcopal ordination he visited the Basilica of St. Peter in Rome, where he prayed on the tomb of the apostle.
 On 29 March 1927, together with Bishop Njaradi, he was received in a private audience by Pope Pius XI.
 The pope gave Gojdič a gold pectoral cross, saying: "This cross is only a symbol of all those heavy crosses that you will have to carry during your episcopal ministry."

-Gojdič had been named apostolic administrator of the Eparchy of Presov on 14 September 1926.
+Gojdič had been named apostolic administrator of the Eparchy of Prešov on 14 September 1926.
 His first official act in this office was to address a pastoral letter on the occasion of the 1100th anniversary of the birth of St. Cyril, apostle of the Slavs.
 Gojdič was proud of his Slavic heritage and was very fond of his oriental rite.